 Selection of Winners

 A three-person committee will judge the entries.
-The Executive Director of Diversity, Equity, and Inclusion will head the committee and will include a Professor of English, and a Professor of Art or Music, chosen by the Executive Director.
+The Executive Director of Diversity, Equity, Inclusion and Belonging (DEIB) will head the committee and will include a Professor of English, and a Professor of Art or Music, chosen by the Executive Director.

 Prizes